getbubblenow/bubble-docs/api/message_localization.md

   * `post_auth`: messages that would only be displayed for a logged-in user
   * `countries`: localized names of all countries in the world
   * `timezones`: localized names of all time zones in the world
-  * `app` bundles: Each Bubble App defines strings for various app-specific messages it might need to display
+  * `app`: localized names for various app-specific messages.
+Each Bubble App contains its own localized messages.
+The `app` message bundle contains all messages for all apps for a given locale.

 ### Retrieving a Message Bundle
 To retrieve a message bundle, use the API endpoint `messages/{locale}/{group}`.
 For example: